-where $\overline{C_\mathrm{delay}} = \overline{C^\mathrm{data}_\mathrm{delay}} + \overline{C^\mathrm{feedback}_\mathrm{delay}}$ is the average delay between the transmission of a measurement and the reception of an ACK at the device, which the \gls{iot} device estimates as a mean from round-trip times obtained through feedback from previous transmission attempts.
 In line 15, the expected time-averaged cost \textit{avg\_cost} is computed.
 Line 16 increases the total time by an additional expected duration $p$, which is the number of transmission time steps that are required on average to successfully transmit.

 Lines 18–20 implement a convexity check: once the expected time-averaged cost begins to increase, the previous deep-sleep duration is optimal, assuming the entries in the \gls{got} are monotone in the sense that as long as the device does not transmit after some time step $t_0 \in \mathbb{N}$

 A weaker and still sufficient assumption for optimality is that the sequence of expected data degradation costs $c_\mathrm{\valindex}$ is convex.
 If none of these conditions is satisfied, longer deep-sleep durations with lower expected time-averaged costs may exist.
 In this case, our approach conservatively returns the first local minimum.
-After finding the minimum, the algorithm terminates.
-Otherwise, the loop continues, updating $\mathrm{prev\_avg\_cost}$, $\mathrm{best}$, $\overline{B}$, and $\mathrm{acc\_dat\_cost}$ accordingly (lines 21–24).